railsadminteam/rails_admin/README.md

     RailsAdmin.config {|c| c.label_methods << :description}

-This `object_label` value is used in a number of places in RailsAdmin--for instance as the output of belongs to associations in the listing views of related models, as the option labels of the relational fields' input widgets in the edit views of related models and as part of the audit information stored in the history records--so keep in mind that this configuration option has widespread effects.
+This `object_label_method` value is used in a number of places in RailsAdmin--for instance for the output of belongs to associations in the listing views of related models, for the option labels of the relational fields' input widgets in the edit views of related models and for part of the audit information stored in the history records--so keep in mind that this configuration option has widespread effects.

     RailsAdmin.config do |config|
       config.model Team do
-        object_label do
+        object_label_method do
-          "#{bindings[:object].name} - #{bindings[:object].league.name}"
+          :custom_label_method
         end
       end
     end

-This would output "Team's name - Team's league's name" in all the places mentioned in paragraph above example.
+    def Team<ActiveRecord::Base
+      def custom_label_method
+        "Team #{self.name}"
+      end
+    end

 *Difference between `label` and `object_label`*